aplteam/Tatin/docs/SyntaxReference.md

 * `+0.1.0` bumps the minor number and resets the patch number
 * `+1.0.0` bumps the major number and resets both the patch number and the minor number

+**--- Changed in 0.117.0 ---**

+Such a rule has no impact on the build number:

+* If the package config file has a build number as part of `version`, that build number is bumped
+* If the package config file has no build number nothing happens (starting with version 0.117.0)

+  However, in such a case you might want to force a build number into the package config file.
+This can be achieved by adding a trailing `+`, for example `+1.0.0+`.
+(Of course, you can also edit the config file and add `+0` at the end of `version`)

+  Either way you end up with a build number 1.

+**--- End of change ---**

 ##### "version" does not start with a "+"

+**--- Changed in 0.117.0 ---**

-* If `version` is empty then just the build number is bumped
+* If `version` is empty, then just the build number in the config file is bumped, if there is one.
-* If `version` is not empty but does not carry a build number then it replaces the version information but the build number, which is bumped
+* If `version` is not empty but does not carry a build number, then it replaces the version information.

+  If the config file carries a build number , it is bumped.
-* If `version` is not empty and includes a build number then it replaces the version information including the build number, and that build number is **not** bumped
+* If `version` is not empty and includes a build number, then it replaces the version information including the build number.
+That build number is then bumped.

+**--- End of change ---**

 #### Dependencies